 - Centre d’Acceuil Héritage

-These three seniors’ residences are locations with which Sutherland-Chan has a long-term connection.
+These seniors’ residences are locations with which Sutherland-Chan has a long-term connection.
 Their residents range along the health and mobility spectrum and provide a variety of learning experiences for our Term 3 students.

 The off-site hospital experience includes: